A Guide To Visiting Sella E Mosca Winery, Alghero

 Practical Information

-Sella e Mosca winery is just a few kilometers away from Alghero and its airport.
-Like many other places in the area, it is best reached by car.
-You just need to follow State Road SP 42 and the road signs pointing there, and you will be at the winery in about fifteen minutes.
+To get there, you just need to follow State Road SP 42 and the road signs pointing there, and you will be at the winery in about fifteen minutes.
 It’s literally a few hundred meters away from Anghelu Ruju necropolis, which you can visit immediately before or after going to the winery.

 Sleeping at Sella e Mosca